What the Numbers on Your Credit Card Mean

 - Your account information

-Identification cards that follow ISO standards—including credit cards and debit cards—contain information about the card’s issuer.
+The first part of the number on identification cards that follow these standards—including credit cards and debit cards—consists of information about the card’s issuer.

 |Credit Card Industry Numbers|

-Issuer identification number: The next six to eight digits are an issuer identification number (IIN).
-That number specifies which financial institution issued your card, which helps with routing payments.
+Issuer identification number: The next six to eight digits are an issuer identification number (IIN), which is also called a bank identification number (BIN).
+That number specifies which financial institution issued your card.

 Your Account Information

-The last digit is a “checksum,” which helps to ensure that a credit card number is valid.
-To apply the checksum, payment processors use a process known as the Luhn Algorithm.
-That series of steps provides a quick and easy way to determine that the numbers you provide for payment follow an acceptable pattern.
+The last digit of a 16-digit PAN is the check digit—an essential part of a checksum, which helps to ensure that a credit card number is valid.
+The check digit is not selected by the credit card issuer but is determined mathematically based on the Luhn algorithm.
+A series of steps provides a quick and easy way to ensure that the numbers entered from your card for payment follow an acceptable pattern.
 Ultimately, the algorithm looks for an output that is divisible by 10, indicating that the card number is potentially valid.